Operational Safety and Risk Management

 - Emergency management in offshore wind farms (theory related to emergency and crisis, management, case work)

-This module aims to enable the participants to access the occupational health & safety risks for the Offshore Industry, to apply the principles of health & safety based on the European regulatory framework, to enable to search for good practices across borders and industries, and to translate all of this into internal rules for the company.
+- to access the occupational health & safety risks for the Offshore Industry, to apply the principles of health & safety based on the European regulatory framework, to enable to search for good practices across borders and industries, and to translate all of this into internal rules for the company

 - The first phase addresses the operational risks for the workers going Offshore, based on a generic Offshore wind-farm located in the North sea 100nm from shore.
 The course provides methods and tools that could be applied to defined internal rules and guidelines based on the current legal framework.